-The Planning & Community Development Department has been working over the course of 2024 to overhaul the commercial recreational land use permitting process under the guidance of the Parks & Recreation Committee.
-This effort has two primary components: a code revision to support the new permitting process, and a Commercial Recreational Land Use Plan ("Use Plan, or Plan") which includes specific guidance. conditions, and use limitations for CBS recreational assets which would, if adopted, be used to issue permits going forward.
-The draft Use Plan is now before you for consideration.
+The Planning & Community Development Department has been working over the course of 2024 to overhaul the commercial recreational land use permitting process under the guidance of the Parks & Recreation Committee and in accordance with the Strategic Plan (Action 1.4 "Review the impacts and benefits of tourism, and develop policies that prioritize the quality of life for all Sitkans") and Tourism Task Force recommendation #18 ("Identify and protect priority recreation sites").
+This effort has two primary components: a code revision to support the new permitting process, and a Commercial Recreational Land Use Plan ("Use Plan, or Plan") which includes specific guidance, conditions, and use limitations for CBS recreational assets which would, if adopted, be used to issue permits going forward.
+The draft Use Plan, as recommended for approval by the Parks & Recreation Committee, is now before you for consideration.